-Dependent's supplement: 10% of the deceased's pension or 250 pesos, whichever is greater.
+Dependent's supplement: 10% of the monthly old-age or disability pension the deceased received or was eligible to receive or 250 pesos, whichever is greater, is paid.

-Survivors of an old-age or a permanent total disability pensioner receive 100% of the deceased's pension plus dependent supplements.
-In the absence of a surviving spouse and dependent children and if the insured died within 60 months after first receiving a pension, a lump sum of 60 months of pension minus the value of the pension already paid is payable to dependent parents.
-In the absence of dependent parents, the benefit is paid to the person named by the deceased.
+If there is no surviving spouse or dependent child and if the insured died within 60 months of first receiving a pension, a lump sum of the remaining balance of 60 months of pension is paid to dependent parents, or if there are no dependent parents, to the person named by the deceased.